johnbohunt/Filter.Regeneration/John/README.md

 The goal is to get the water level to ~ $10^{-6}$
 Oxygen should stay below $10^{-6}$
 ### Steps to end the run
+1. Close the Ar/H bottle (V9)
+2. Let the pressure in the system pump out
-Shut off the Ar/H (close the regulator: V7)
+3. Shut off the Ar/H (close the regulator: V8)
-Close the Ar/H bottle (V8)
-Close the rig to the outside world
+4. Close the rig to the outside world
-Stop run and turn off RGA filament
+5. Stop run and turn off RGA filament
-Isolate the RGA from the system
+6. Isolate the RGA from the system (close SV1)
+7. Turn off the RGA
-Turn off the heater tapes (unplug them or switch off power strip)
+8. Turn off the heater tapes (unplug them or switch off power strip)
-Open the Ar/H (open the regulator: V7)
-Letting the pressure in the system pump out
-Turn off the ion gauge
+9. Turn off the ion gauge
-Shut off the system
-Turn off the Motor pump
-Turn off the RGA
-Shut off the Pumping Station
+10. Shut off the turbo pump
+11. After the turbo has spun down, the roughing pump can be shut off.

   ---
 ## Instructions